prusa3d/PrusaSlicer-settings/README.md

-# Slic3r PE - settings
+# PrusaSlicer - settings

 ### Applicable since Slic3r PE 1.40.0

-Slic3r settings are present in the `live` directory.
+PrusaSlicer settings are present in the `live` directory.
 The structure is as follows:

 `live / {vendor name} / {bundle version}.ini`